galodoido794/FutAUTO/challenge.md

 * More than 100 subscribers on my Twitter: https://twitter.com/GaloDoido794

-* Over 600 grade 5 reviews on Google play: XXXXXXXX
+* Over 600 grade 5 reviews on Google play: I'm waiting on Google to release in the store.

 Patreon: https://www.patreon.com/galodoido